 Shop: 1 mile Pub: 1 mile Coast: 9 miles

 NOTES: This property does not accept Sunday changeovers.
-No smoking, no pets.
+No smoking, no short breaks, no pets.
 WiFi provided.
 Important information about internet usage.
 Mobile reception varies.
 Information about mobile phone coverage.
 USB charging points in all rooms.
 Washing machine is available for guests use in the shared laundry room.